ali-jin/holbertonschool-shell/basics/README.md

 the 3-listfiles script display current directory contents in a long format <br/>
 the 4-listmorefiles script display directory contents, including hidden files in long format <br/>
 the 5-listfilesdigitonly is a script that that display current directory contents in long format with hidden files, and also with user and group IDs displayed numerically <br/>
+the 6-firstdirectory creates a directory named my_first_directory in the /tmp/ directory <br/>